 This post may contain affiliate links, view our disclosure policy for details.

 I LOVE to travel!
 And when I’m not traveling, I’m dreaming of traveling and scheming how I can hit the road next!
 I have come up with a simple way for my family to easily afford vacations that fit us perfectly – for just $20 a month.
-Our travel styles may be different than yours but these money saving concepts are the same no matter how you like to budget for that next trip!
+Our travel styles may be different than yours (check out our travel blog Exploration America!) but these money saving concepts are the same no matter how you like to budget for that next trip!

 My SECRET?
 Shhhh!
 PRE-PLAN!

 YES – it REALLY is that simple.
 No matter whether you’re only making $30,000 a year or $60,000+ a year this method works!
 Simply adjust it to fit your income and needs.
 I have found that even on the tiniest of salaries we can afford vacation by saving $20 a month – that’s it!
 Even on our tightest income years we always found a way to stretch $20 out of our expenses a month.
 By doing this we have been able to take vacations to Niagara Falls, travel the Oregon Coast, and more!
 It may not be international travel (unless you can drive there of course) and fancy spa resorts but we’ve always had a fantastic time and made plenty of memories.